Psychologically Informed Recovery Communities – ‘where relationships are the treatment’

 We begin with developing a Formulation, outlining the resident’s relational style and history, including self-perception, and potential areas of psychosocial development: this is developed and discussed with the resident, and is reviewed regularly as treatment progresses.
 The Formulation informs staff interactions with the resident.
 Part of the Formulation is a more developed Risk Assessment and Management Plan, incorporating the understanding of motivations from the psychological and emotional perspectives of the Formulation.

-From the Formulation and Treatment Plan, the resident and keyworker develop a Recovery Plan: this is essentially a short-term dynamic document designed to support the resident in achieving day-to-day and week-to-week objectives that will support the achievement of the goals that are set out in the Treatment Plan.
+From the Formulation and Therapy Plan, the resident and keyworker develop a Recovery Plan: this is essentially a short-term dynamic document designed to support the resident in achieving day-to-day and week-to-week objectives that will support the achievement of the goals that are set out in the Therapy Plan.
 These are individual to each resident, and are revised frequently as the resident’s focus, challenges, aspirations and achievements unfold.

 As part of the therapeutic model, residents also progress in terms of levels of participation, responsibility, and activity within and outside the community; for example, residents may learn to chair and facilitate the community meetings, or sit on one of the advisory committees of CHT on training or activities funding, or become part of interview panels or take part in presenting training, or becoming a ‘buddy’ to new arrivals and so on.